 The Northern Middle Workforce Board has a full array of programs and services to speed the connection of career pathways for both job seekers and employers.
 From incumbent worker training grants, to registered apprenticeship programs to work based learning, the NMTWDB is delivering the programs that make a difference in job seekers lives and are positioning companies to remain competitive in a global environment.
 Apprenticeships are proven strategies connecting individuals to a career pathway that is structured and industry recognized.
-Incumbent worker training (IWT), is a competitive grant delivered by workforce boards that provides funding to help eligible Tennessee businesses effectively train and retain employees by providing skills upgrades and process improvement training for existing, full-time employees.
+Incumbent worker training (IWT), is a competitive grant delivered by workforce boards that provides funding to help eligible Tennessee businesses effectively train and retain employees by providing skills upgrades and process Improvement training for existing, full-time employees.

-The first Northern Middle Workforce Development Board-funded Apprenticeship launched in September in partnership with Empower Electric and the Tennessee College of Applied Technology at Nashville as the training provider.
+A Successful apprenticeship program launched by the NMTWB is with Empower Electric and the Tennessee College of Applied Technology at Nashville as the training provider.
 A total of 27 men and women enrolled in the program, and up to \$136,346 will be provided to cover the tuition component of the program, at approximately \$5,000 per apprentice.
 These electrical apprentices enrolled in this career pathway from around the region and the Northern Middle Board was pleased to have Kenyatta Lovett.
 The Assistant Commissioner for Workforce Services as the guest speaker at the kickoff celebration for the electrical apprenticeship.